This post may contain affiliate links. Please read my disclosure and privacy policy.

 Next, add in the garlic and ginger, and stir for one more minute.

-Then, add in the cauliflower rice, frozen peas, a 1/2 teaspoon of salt, and the soy sauce or tamari, and stir well.
+Then add the riced cauliflower, frozen peas, 1/2 teaspoon of salt, and the tamari.
+Stir well.

-The cauliflower will start to soften in about 5 to 8 more minutes, but you can speed the process by briefly covering the skillet with a lid, to trap the steam and cook the veggies even faster.
+The cauliflower will start to soften in about 6 to 8 more minutes, but you can speed the process by briefly covering the skillet with a lid to trap the steam and cook the veggies even faster.

-When the cauliflower is tender, move the vegetables to the edge of the pan, making a space in the center of the pan where you can crack the eggs.
-Scramble them directly in the pan, until they are cooked through.
+When the cauliflower is tender, move the vegetables to the edge of the pan, leaving a space in the center for the eggs.
+Scramble them directly in the pan until they are cooked through.

 Then, stir the scrambled eggs into the veggies, distributing them throughout the rice.